neon-bindings/rfcs/text/0000-exception-safe-event-handlers.md

 For the high-level `schedule()` API, this RFC proposes changing the Rust closure to return a `JsResult` and using the standard, classic Node callback protocol of sending an error value as the first argument (or `null`) and a success value as the second argument (or `null`).

-For the low-level `schedule_with()` API, this RFC proposes no changes.
+For the low-level `schedule_with()` API, this RFC proposes only the small change of a `NeonResult<()>` output type, to allow the Rust callback to propagate uncaught JavaScript exceptions to the Node top-level.
 However, in another RFC we could propose a `try_catch()` API to allow defensive code to handle exceptions.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation